solita/solita.github.com/_posts/2022-03-07-running-clojure-on-constrained-memory.md

 state, at least OpenJDK defaults to only using half of the main memory for its heap.
 This is a quite sensible default, but it is not always the best value.
-The JVM process needs memory for quite a few things other than just the application heap, so the remaining half may be insufficient.
+The JVM process needs memory for quite a few purposes other than just the application heap, so the remaining half may be insufficient.
 The operating system might also be running some other programs that require memory.
 On the other hand, if the workload of the operating system is lean